nursinghoming/Answer-Sheet-checker-OMR/README.md

 ## By Soniya Singhal ##
 Table template based answer sheet checker

-The main file is MyGui.m, others are called subsequently.
+The main file is MyGuiM.m, others are called subsequently.

 Assumptions made in this app-